apache/pulsar/site2/docs/deploy-kubernetes.md

 ## Deploy Pulsar components

-Now that you've set up a Kubernetes cluster, either on [Google Kubernetes Engine](#pulsar-on-google-kubernetes-engine) or on a [custom cluster](#pulsar-on-a-custom-kubernetes-cluster), you can begin deploying the components that make up Pulsar.
-The YAML resource definitions for Pulsar components can be found in the `kubernetes` folder of the [Pulsar source package](pulsar:download_page_url).
 Now that you have set up a Kubernetes cluster, either on [Google Kubernetes Engine](#pulsar-on-google-kubernetes-engine) or on a [custom cluster](#pulsar-on-a-custom-kubernetes-cluster), you can begin deploying the components that make up Pulsar.
 You can find the YAML resource definitions for Pulsar components in the `kubernetes` folder of the [Pulsar source package](pulsar:download_page_url).

 In that package, you can find different sets of resource definitions for different environments.